 A snapshot is a way to create a copy of the disk state of your virtual machine (VM).

-There are two main reasons you would take a snapshot of your VM:
+There are are a number of reasons for taking a snapshot of a VM:

 - To back-up the VM set-up - you can restore an instance from the snapshot.

 - To create a template image which can be used to launch instances which are already set-up.

 - To relaunch an instance as a new VM with a different flavor (increased Tech Specs) or in a different Availability Zone.

 - To share the set-up of a VM with other users.
 (Ask the helpdesk for help in making your snapshot available to another different project.)

 NOTE: The snapshot only creates an image of the primary 'root' disk, not the secondary 'ephemeral' storage or mounted volumes.